Vernacular architecture: Environment, construction elements and materials

-The local environment and the construction materials it can provide, govern many aspects of vernacular architecture.
-Areas rich in trees will develop a wooden vernacular, while areas without much wood may use mud or stone.
+By contrast, petroleum products, such as bitumen, are uncommon, except in the vicinity of tar pits.

 In early California redwood water towers supporting redwood tanks and enclosed by redwood siding (tankhouses) were part of a self-contained wind-powered domestic water system.
-In the Far East it is common to use bamboo, as it is both plentiful and versatile.
 Vernacular, almost by definition, is sustainable, and will not exhaust the local resources.
 If it is not sustainable, it is not suitable for its local context, and cannot be vernacular.

 Construction elements and materials frequently found in vernacular buildings include: